HungryMuttis/Tweaks/README.md

 - Command overloading

 There is also a class `Tweaks.Features.BetterConsole.CommandsClass` to specifically enable or disable commands in a specific class

+### Harmony Patcher
+If you are using harmony to patch your methods, you may also utilize the `Tweaks.Features.HarmonyPatcher` for easier patching of your methods.
+It removes all of the repeating and also has a way to automatically determine the type of the class you are trying to patch as well as the type of the patcher class

+### Feature Manager
+If you have a lot individual features in your mod, you can also try the `Tweaks.Features.FeatureManager`!
+It has a method `InitializeFeatures()` which must be called when the mod is loading.
+Features must inherit the `Tweaks.Features.Feature` class and be marked with `Tweaks.Features.FeatureAttribute` for the FeatureManager to find them and register.
+Feature manager automatically handles:
+- Enabling and disabling individual features
+- Has the option to mark a feature as required

 ## Testing Note
 I've tested this mod with two game instances (just me), but it *should* work fine with more players